Caring for a Woman's Body: What Every HIV-Positive Woman Should Know About the Care and Prevention of GYN Problems

 - If both tests are normal, a repeat Pap smear should be done every year

-- Women who have HIV infection with symptoms or who have had dysplasia (abnormal cells) in the past should receive a Pap smear every six months
+- HIV+ women with symptoms or who have had dysplasia (abnormal cells in the cervix, or entrance to the womb) in the past should receive a Pap smear every six months until they have two normal tests in a row; then they can go back to having tests every year

 Usually, your provider will begin by asking you about your sexual history.
 You will be asked about: